juliogomez/netdevops/README.md

 Connection to 172.16.30.129 closed.
 ```

-Everything is now back to the normal / initial situation.
+Everything is now back to the normal initial situation.

 Now, instead of running the Genie profiling command directly from the CLI, with Robot we will use the `initial_snapshot.robot` test definition file you will find in the `demos` directory.
-This file specifies the libraries to import, where is the testbed file, and then define the test cases.
-Please review this file and you will see that the different steps in these test cases are defined with very simple language.
+This file specifies the libraries to import, where the testbed file resides, and the test cases definition.
+Please review this file and you will see the different steps in these test cases are defined with very simple language.

 First step is connecting to the testbed devices: